 It is a small deciduous tree reaching heights of up to 10 m (32 ft), though it is more commonly 3 to 7 m (10 to 23 ft) tall, usually with a single trunk, but occasionally with multiple trunks in a V-shape.
 Branching starts low on the tree with the branches horizontal and wide-spreading, forming a large, rounded and densely leafy crown.

-There are many different varieties and cultivars, which are mainly distinguishable by their leaf shape, fruit shape and fruit size.
+There are many different Cherimoya varieties and cultivars that are mostly distinguishable by their leaf shape, fruit shape and fruit size.
 The leaves are generally oval, medium green, up to 15 cm (6 in) long and alternately arranged along the ends of the branches.
-They fall off the tree in the dry season to conserve water, just before the new leaves start to emerge, leaving the bare and exposed for a brief period.
+They fall off the tree in the dry season to conserve water, just before the new leaves start to emerge, leaving them bare and exposed for a brief period.